publiccodenet/about/activities/codebase-stewardship/explaining-stewardship/index.md

 The resources below are set up to be components that the explainer can draw from in any order or way they find most suitable.

+These resources do not include the [value proposition mapping](../../value-and-impact/index.md) of codebase stewardship.

 ## Premises

 * [Software as components](components.md)